 When the races began, I was surprised to see how fast the camels run, though they tend to track off-course.
-So SUVs rode next to the animals, to keep them in line.
+SUVs rode next to the animals, to keep them in line.
 When the first camel crossed the finish line, people ran out from the stands towards the track.
 Whether they were gathering around the animal, the rider or the owner I couldn’t tell.
-Meanwhile, the Bedouin performers were stomping, clapping and chanting.
+Meanwhile, the Bedouin performers were making a big fuss, stomping, clapping and chanting.

 Then it was Mohammed’s turn to perform.
 I’d like to say he was great, but he was not.
 The skin that is the face of the instrument had absorbed the moisture in the air, affecting its ability to hold true to the notes.
 He’d been holding it over a propane fire to keep it dry, but that must not have been enough.
 I heard him when he was warming up, his voice and the sound he coaxed from a single string exactly alike in tone and texture.
 Both moved through an intricate and unexpected series of notes making a remarkable duet.
-I was wishing everyone had the opportunity to hear Mohammed at his best, it turns out, however, that Tadmor already knows how good he is, and how susceptible desert instruments are to rain.
+I was wishing everyone had the opportunity to hear Mohammed at his best.

-Rain forced the cancellation of the evening concert at the citadel so my taxi driver, Khaled Al Ayoubi, himself a musician took me to a Bedouin tent, a dinner/performance space, where we could have tea and he would play the oud for me until the nightly show started.
+Rain forced the cancellation of the evening concert at the citadel so my taxi driver, Khaled Al Ayoubi, himself a musician, took me to a dinner/performance space in a Bedouin tent on the outskirts of town, where we could have tea and he would play the oud for me until the nightly show started.

-Some of the same Bedouin dancers from the camel races performed at the tent and I enjoyed watching them just as much the second time.
-I have to wonder however, about just what I’m listening to.
-That afternoon at the races, I’d been tapping my toe to a very catchy tune being played repeatedly over the loudspeaker, until I noticed the words, “Hezbollah is great, its leader Hassan Nasrallah is great, and isn’t Syrian president Bashir Assad great too for supporting Hezbollah against Israel?”
+Some of the same dancers from the afternoon’s races performed.
+I enjoyed watching them just as much the second time.
+I have to wonder, however, about just what I’m listening to.
+That afternoon I’d been tapping my toe to a very catchy tune until I noticed the words, “Hezbollah is great, its leader Hassan Nasrallah is great, and isn’t Syrian president Bashir Assad great too for supporting Hezbollah against Israel?”

 On Sunday, I caught a camel ride around the ruins with Imad, a man I’d met at the party the night before.
 He was a lovely guy and even better, spoke only Arabic.
 Here was my opportunity to speak the language without anyone else butting in trying to practice their English on me.